FCC Releases Order Imposing New Privacy Rules on ISPs and Telcos

 Reasonable Data Security

 Though not a safe harbor, the Order does provide some guidance on what the Commission will consider when evaluating data security practices in the future.
 Specifically, the FCC recommends: implementing industry best practices and risk management tools, instituting internal accountability and oversight, implementing robust consumer authentication tools, and properly disposing of data consistent with FTC best practices and the Consumer Privacy Bill of Rights.
+These measures include appointing a data security officer, conducting employee privacy and data security trainings, and entering into enforceable data security commitments from third parties as a condition of disclosure.

 Data Breach Notification